aniskamaksim/rsschool-cv/cv.md

 I started as a foreman of the plant site, then became a sales manager, head of the sales department, the last position was the deputy director of the company.

-I have my own business related to cargo transportation, which currently operates autonomously, without my participation.
+Until February 24 I had my own business related to cargo transportation.
+Now I'm here.
+No regrets.

 I am married and have a son, Matthew.
-This year he will be 2 years old.
+He is 2.5 years old (turbo-diesel intercooler).

 My goal is to move with my family from Belarus.

 ## Skills
-I trying to do my best in HTML, CSS and JS to start Front-end career soon.
+I'm trying to do my best in HTML, CSS, JS, React, Redux, Node.js to start Front-end career soon.

 I am well organized, structured, disciplined and motivated.